ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 The transit gateway is already configured for outbound connectivity.
 For more information, see [Step 4: Configure VPC routing](#vpc-routing).

-### Step 6: Modify the VPC routing table that is mapped with the NLB subnet.
+### Step 6: Configure the VPC routing table that is mapped with the NLB subnet.
 {: #modify-route-table}

 Route the incoming traffic for the public IP address to the VPC subnet.
 Configure the default routing table and create a route for your VPC.
 For instructions, see [Creating a route](/docs/vpc?topic=vpc-create-vpc-route&interface=ui){: external}.